Paczur/ctf/README.md

  *   int - uses intmax_t for storage and display
  *   uint - uses uintmax_t for storage and display
  *   ptr
- *   string - not present for array/memory asserts
+ *   str - not present for array/memory asserts
  * valid comparisons:
  *   eq - equal
  *   neq - not equal